Some turns of phrase just go over better than others, and you don’t need a huge vocabulary or a fancy accent to pull them off.

 15. “In essence…”

-This is a concise way to summarise a complex idea or argument.
+This is a concise way to summarise a complex idea or argument; a more formal “long story short,” if you will.
 It’s useful when you want to distil the main point of a discussion or highlight the most important takeaway.
 It shows that you can grasp the essence of a situation and communicate it clearly and succinctly.
+Just don’t waffle on for too long before getting to this line.

 16. “Forgive my ignorance, but…”

-This is a polite way to ask for clarification or more information on a topic you’re unfamiliar with.
-It shows that you’re willing to learn and are open to new ideas.
-It’s a humble and engaging way to acquire knowledge without appearing uninformed or out of touch.
+This is a polite way to ask for clarification or more information on a topic you’re unfamiliar with, and it shows that you’re willing to learn and are open to new ideas.
+It’s a humble and engaging way to acquire knowledge without coming across as uninformed or out of touch.
+No one knows everything, and being willing to admit that takes guts and real character.

 This phrase expresses strong agreement with someone else’s statement.
 It’s a way to show enthusiasm and support for their ideas.
 It’s best used when you genuinely agree with what the other person has said, as it can sound insincere if overused or used in situations where your agreement is lukewarm.